EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 1. Indexes all organizational evidence (policies, advisories, CTDISR text, asset inventories) into a searchable knowledge base
 2. Retrieves the evidence most relevant to a specific control using semantic (embedding-based) search
-3. Feeds that evidence into a fine-tuned local LLM, which drafts a structured audit finding.
+3. Feeds that evidence into a fine-tuned local LLM, which drafts a structured audit finding
 4. Hands the draft to a human auditor, who reviews, edits, and finalizes it

 The system is designed to run **entirely offline** — no evidence, control data, or generated findings are sent to any external API.
 This matters for a regulator/telecom compliance context where the underlying documents may be sensitive.